gbracha/lessRestrictedMixins/proposal.md

 ~~It is a compile-time error if a declared or derived mixin refers to super.~~ It is a compile-time error if a declared or derived mixin explicitly declares a constructor. ~~It is a compile-time error if a mixin is derived from a class whose superclass is not Object.~~

-These restrictions are temporary.
-We expect to remove them in later versions of Dart.
+This restrictions is temporary.
+We expect to remove it in later versions of Dart.
 ~~The restriction on the use of super avoids the problem of rebinding super when the mixin is bound to difference superclasses.~~

 The restriction on constructors simplifies the construction of mixin applications because the process of creating instances is simpler.